Tame or wild Toeplitz shifts: Toeplitz shifts

 A {\em stationary} Toeplitz Bratteli-Vershik system is one where for all $n\geq1$, $V_n=V_1$, $E_n=E_1$, and the order structure on $E_n$ is the same as that on $E_1$.
 In this case the morphisms $\theta^{(n)}$ of (\ref{eq-morph}) all agree and hence define a single morphism $\theta:V_1\to V_1^{\ell_1}$.
 If the range map is a bijection between $E_0$ and $V_1$ (there is a single edge between $v_0$ and each of the vertices of $V_1$) we can identify the space $X_1$ with the substitution shift space $X_\theta$ of $\theta$.
 In other words, a stationary Toeplitz Bratteli-Vershik system for which $E_0\cong V_1$ defines a primitive substitution of constant length.

 The converse, associating a Toeplitz Bratteli Vershik system to a primitive substitution $\theta$ of constant length $\ell$ over an alphabet $\Aa$ is subtle.
-The naive approach, which consists of defining a stationary Bratteli-Vershik system by setting $V_n=\Aa$ and defining the edges and their order with $\theta^{(n)}=\theta$ as in (\ref{eq-morph}), works well if all substitutions words start with the same letter and end with the same letter, that is, $\theta_0(a)$ and $\theta_{\ell-1}(a)$ are independent of $a$.
+The natural approach \cite{Livshits-Vershik}, which consists of defining a stationary Bratteli-Vershik system by setting $V_n=\Aa$ and defining the edges and their order with $\theta^{(n)}=\theta$ as in (\ref{eq-morph}), works well if all substitution words start with the same letter and end with the same letter, that is, $\theta_0(a)$ and $\theta_{\ell-1}(a)$ are independent of $a$.
 Indeed, if that is the case, then the order on the Bratteli diagram is proper.
-However, for general $\theta$, the respectively defined order may fail to be proper.
+However, for general $\theta$, the respectively defined order may fail to be proper, and the arguments in \cite{Livshits-Vershik} only give a measurable Bratteli-Vershik representation.
 While there are classical methods to rewrite the substitution to obtain a stationary Brattelli-Vershik representation for $(X_\theta,\sigma)$ \cite{DurandHostSkau1999, Forrest1997}, those procedures do not necessarily give a Toeplitz Bratteli-Vershik representation.
 Instead one needs to follow the approach of \cite{GjerdeJohansen} to obtain a properly ordered Toeplitz Bratteli-Vershik system such that $(X_1,\sigma)$ equals $(X_\theta, \sigma)$.